Blake Masters

-In the 2022 United States Senate election in Arizona, Masters defeated state Attorney General Mark Brnovich and businessman Jim Lamon in the August 2 primary to become the Republican Party nominee.
-Throughout his campaign, he aligned himself with Thiel and former president Donald Trump, both of whom endorsed him in June 2022.
-Masters benefited from $15 million in funding from Thiel during the primary campaign but was dramatically outspent in the general election and lost to incumbent Democrat Mark Kelly.
+In the 2022 United States Senate election in Arizona, Masters defeated state Attorney General Mark Brnovich and businessman Jim Lamon to become the Republican Party nominee.
+He aligned himself with Thiel, who funded his primary campaign with $15 million, and Donald Trump, both of whom endorsed him in June 2022.

+Masters lost the general election to incumbent Democrat Mark Kelly.
+Masters received the fewest votes among all statewide Republican candidates in the 2022 Arizona elections.
+The Washington Post called him one of the "worst candidates of the 2022 election."

+Masters ran for the U.S. House in 2024 for Arizona's 8th congressional district.
+He lost the Republican primary to Abraham Hamadeh, coming in second.

-Early life
+Early life and education

 Masters was born in Denver, Colorado, in 1986, the son of Marilyn, who ran a tutoring center, and Scott Masters, who worked in the software industry.
 He grew up in Tucson, Arizona.
 In high school, Masters attended Green Fields Country Day School, which was at the time a private school in Tucson, where he played basketball.
 He graduated in 2004.
 Masters received a bachelor's degree in political science from Stanford University in 2008.
-He then earned a J.D. from Stanford University Law School in 2012.
+He then earned a J.D. from Stanford Law School in 2012.

 Blog posts

 As a teenage undergraduate, Masters expressed his political views on a CrossFit chat room and a LiveJournal blog.
-In a 2006 essay criticizing the War in Iraq on the libertarian site LewRockwell.com, Masters decried U.S. entry into World War I and described a quote from Nazi war criminal Hermann Goering, on the susceptibility of the masses to incitements of war, as being "particularly representative and poignant".
+In a 2006 essay criticizing the War in Iraq on the libertarian site LewRockwell.com, Masters decried U.S. entry into World War I and described a quote from Nazi Hermann Goering on the susceptibility of the masses to incitements of war, as being "particularly representative and poignant".
 He also endorsed conspiracy theorist G. Edward Griffin's claim that the "Houses of Morgan and Rothschild" were linked to the sinking of the Lusitania.

 During his college years, Masters contended that Iraq and al-Qaeda were not "substantial threats to Americans", calling for "unrestricted immigration" and an isolationist foreign policy.
 On his 2006 writings, he told the Jewish Insider in 2022, "I was 19, writing in opposition to the Iraq War—a stance that turned out to be prescient.
 I went too far and stated that no recent American wars have been just."
 He added: "I suppose it was only a matter of time before I got called antisemitic for criticizing wartime propaganda in an essay I wrote as a teenager."

 Masters' posts became a political issue after they were unearthed during his 2022 Senate campaign.
 The Anti-Defamation League criticized him, and Masters' primary rival Jim Lamon ran television ads highlighting the posts.